ilkinisler/LM-Hallucinations/README.md

 ---

-## Evaluation Metrics and Benchmarks
+## Benchmarks and Evaluation Metrics
-### Metrics:
-- **Truthfulness**: Measures the percentage of responses that align with factual correctness.
-- **Informativeness**: Assesses how relevant and meaningful the responses are while maintaining truthfulness.

-- **Precision and Recall**: Measuring how accurately hallucinations are detected.
-- **Faithfulness Scores**: E.g., QAGS (Question-Answering Faithfulness Score), where outputs are evaluated against a reference document.
-- **Factual Consistency**: Evaluated via human annotations or automated tools like TruthfulQA or FactCC.
-- **Groundedness Metrics**: Assess the extent to which generated content is anchored in reliable sources.
-### Benchmarks:
 - **TruthfulQA**: Benchmark for identifying when models mimic human falsehoods.
      - Composed of 817 questions across 38 diverse categories, including health, law, politics, and finance.
      - Questions are designed to provoke false answers by mirroring misconceptions or errors commonly propagated by humans.
+     - **Truthfulness**: Measures the percentage of responses that align with factual correctness.
+     - **Informativeness**: Assesses how relevant and meaningful the responses are while maintaining truthfulness.

 ---